 To register for this program please email Bridget Donlon at email@example.com

 The 2015 Trailblazer Awardee is Tracy Richelle High, a partner at the firm of Sullivan & Cromwell (S&C) in New York.
 Tracy is the first black woman to become a partner of S&C and the first woman to co-chair its Diversity Committee.
 A leader and mentor to young people, including students, young associates, and lawyers within and beyond the firm, Tracy helped conceive and launch The Pipeline Crisis/Winning Strategies Initiative for young black men.

-The Trailblazer Awards ceremony will take place at The 12th Annual Celebrating Diversity in the Bar Reception that is being held during NYSBA's Annual Meeting
+Tracy Richelle High was honored at the 12th Annual Celebrating Diversity in the Bar Reception that was held during NYSBA's Annual Meeting.

 “Justice, Race and